AbnerVictor/HyperThumbnail/README.md

 ## 🎏 Abstract

-HyperThumbnail is a real-time 6K rate-distortion-aware image rescaling.
+HyperThumbnail is a real-time 6K framework for rate-distortion-aware image rescaling.
 <details><summary>CLICK for the full abstract</summary>